Skip to main content

 2. Ask questions

 Asking informed questions about the art process is a great way to understand more about the artwork, its creator and its story.
-Across the Northern Territory there are distinct regional differences in style, for example, artists from the Tiwi Islands have a very different approach to those living in Central Australia.
+Across the Territory there are distinct regional differences in style and types of artworks.
+For example, artists from the Tiwi Islands have a very different approach to those in the Red Centre and Central Australia.

-Arts Manager Hannah Raisin from Jilamara Arts and Crafts Association in Milikapiti on Melville Island, north of Darwin, says, ‘the signature style for Tiwi artists is deeply embedded in the cultural and ceremonial practices of the islands, which often incorporate natural ochres’.
+Arts Manager Hannah Raisin from Jilamara Arts and Crafts Association at Milikapiti in the Tiwi Islands north of Darwin, says, ‘the signature style for Tiwi artists is deeply embedded in the cultural and ceremonial practices of the islands, which often incorporate natural ochres’.

 She echoes Alfonso’s comments about buying from art centres: ‘Buying directly from art centres registered through organisations such as ANKA, DesArts and the Indigenous Art Code is a great way to ensure artists are being renumerated appropriately and directly for their work’.